Carmen Marton

-Carmen Marton (born 30 June 1986) is a taekwondo athlete from Australia.
+Carmen Marton (born 30 June 1986) is an Australian taekwondo athlete.
 She is Australia's first ever world taekwondo champion.

 Marton is of Polish Australian descent, since her parents were born in Poland and came to Australia as refugees.
 Her parents, siblings and partner have all been taekwondo athletes.

 Career

 As a junior, Marton achieved a number of international benchmark results: